materialsproject/matbench/docs_src/How To Use/2run.md

 ### User metadata for benchmark

-Add arbitrary metadata about your algorthm, in `dict` format, to the benchmark.
+Add arbitrary metadata about your algorithm, in `dict` format, to the benchmark.
 This will be included as shown on the benchmark leaderboard on the website.

 ```python